FusionAuth/fusionauth-example-family/README.md

 * update `routes/index.js` with your client secret and consent id.
 * `npm start`

-Go to http://localhost:3000/ and login with the previously created parent user TODO.
-You should now see a list of any children you must approved.
+Go to http://localhost:3000/ and login with the previously created parent user.
+You should now see a list of any children you must approve.
 Approve them and you can see them on the home page.
+You'll then be able to grant or revoke the consent for that child.

 ## TODO